nand0san/proxy_find/README.md

 This repository contains two Python scripts for finding and testing HTTP proxies:

-1. `proxie_finder.py`: Extracts free proxies from a public list and performs initial tests.
+1. `proxie_finder.py`: Extracts free proxies from a public list and tests alive proxies.
-2. `proxie_test.py`: Conducts advanced tests on the extracted proxies.
+2. `proxie_test.py`: Checks if a specific url can be reached through the found proxies.
+Useful to detect proxy blocking by WAF.

 Repository: [https://github.com/nand0san/proxy_find](https://github.com/nand0san/proxy_find)